shiyis/pac_cands_git_scraping/README.md

 As of Jun 21st 2022, Due to a massive ban of the scrapers and bots of facebook, the scraping project scrapes twitter instead by using a tweepy and an API key.

+I created a tweeter API and a script.
+The script is written in Python using the tweepy package.
+Please refer to the []() for the scraping script.

 sample out file [aaron_lee.csv](aaron_lee.csv)